Zaddyp/YARD/README.md

 ## Overview
 ### Description
-YARD is a social media application used to foster relationship among Historically Black Colleges and Universities (HBCUs), and create awareness.
+YARD is a social media application that is used to allow students attending Historically Black Colleges and Universities (HBCUs) always connected, and create awareness them.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** - social media
 - **Mobile:** - Mobile is view only and uses camera
 - **Story:** - Allows users to share their lives in pictures and enhance their content
-- **Market:** - The targeted audience is anyone attending a HBCU.
+- **Market:** - The targeted audience is students attending a HBCU.
 - **Habit:** - Users can post throughout the day many times.
 Users can explore endless pictures in any category imaginable whenever they want.
 Very habbit forming!
 - **Scope:** - Starting out narrow focused to school by school based on Geography before expanding to every HBCU student across the country